d2l-ai/d2l-vi/chapter_natural-language-processing-applications/sentiment-analysis-rnn_vn.md

         embeddings = self.embedding(inputs.T)
         # Since the input (embeddings) is the only argument passed into
         # rnn.LSTM, it only returns the hidden states of the last hidden layer
-        # at different timestep (outputs).
+        # at different time step (outputs).
 The shape of `outputs` is
         # (no. of words, batch size, 2 * no. of hidden units).
         outputs = self.encoder(embeddings)
-        # Concatenate the hidden states of the initial timestep and final
+        # Concatenate the hidden states of the initial time step and final
-        # timestep to use as the input of the fully connected layer.
+        # time step to use as the input of the fully connected layer.
 Its
         # shape is (batch size, 4 * no. of hidden units)
         encoding = np.concatenate((outputs[0], outputs[-1]), axis=1)
         outs = self.decoder(encoding)